keithlegg/octant/README.md

 It was almost a GCODE parser (and may be one someday)

+<b>2020-2024:</b>
-(I took a long break from 2020-2025 for a major life reset)
+I took a long break from fun stuff for a major life reset.

 <b>2025:</b>